 - Facing the visitor centre, turn right along the tarmac lane.
 At the end the lane continue straight on along the path towards the sea bank.
 Climb the steps to the top of the bank.

-- Turn right and walk along the top of the sea bank.
+- Turn right and walk along the top of the sea bank for approximately three miles (five kilometres), ignoring the first footpath on your right.

 - At the drain turn right and follow the path beside the drain to a track and junction of footpaths.